Nissan GT-R: History

 Between 1969 and 1973, and again between 1989 and 2002, Nissan produced a high performance version of its Nissan Skyline coupe, the Skyline GT-R. This car proved to be iconic for Nissan, achieving much fame and success on the road and in motorsports.

 The GT-R was an entirely new model, departing from its predecessor.
 Though they shared a little with each other, such as the signature four round tail lights, the ATTESA E-TS Pro all-wheel-drive system, and a twin-turbocharged 6-cylinder engine, the GT-R diverged significantly.
-Notably, the GT-R omitted the HICAS four-wheel-steering system, with engineers recognizing its incompatibility with the advanced all-wheel-drive setup, which would compromise the car's performance.
-The previous RB26DETT engine is succeeded by the VR38DETT engine.
+Notably, it omitted the HICAS four-wheel-steering system, with engineers recognizing its incompatibility with the advanced all-wheel-drive setup, which would compromise the car's performance.
+The previous RB26DETT engine was succeeded by the VR38DETT engine.
 Another continuity from its predecessor was the chassis code; the all-new version was identified as CBA-R35 initially and later as DBA-R35 and 4BA-R35 for subsequent model years, or simply R35 for short (where CBA, DBA, and 4BA denote the emissions standard prefix).
 The car also preserved the nickname of its predecessor, Godzilla, a moniker originally given by the Australian motoring publication Wheels in 1989 for its R32 generation model.